sssa-teleoperation/workshop/docs/index.md

 <h1 id="Invited speakers" style="text-align: center; margin-top: 50px; margin-bottom: 20px; font-size: 42px; font-weight: bold">Invited speakers</h1>
 <div class="invited-talks-section">
-Five invited talks by leading experts in fields such as neuroscience and robotics will cover state-of-the-art topics related to the relationship between autonomy and agency in Human-Robot interaction.
+Four invited talks by leading experts in fields such as neuroscience and robotics will cover state-of-the-art topics related to the relationship between autonomy and agency in Human-Robot interaction.
 At the end of each talk, Q&A sessions will facilitate immediate discussion on the key points covered by the speakers.

 <div class="invited-talk-card">
   <img class="invited-talk-img" src="images/wen.JPG" alt="Wen Wen">